rrufina/text-generator/README.md

 * All my life i to you is addiction same one are a life.

 For GPT-2 results are better.
+The GPT-2 model trained for 100 epochs using the suggested by hugging face scheduler.
+Similarly, the quality of the output according to 2 criteria: meaningful text, compliment intent was evaluated subjectively, by us. the maximum lenght of the sentence is 30 words.
+The outputs presented by this model is much more understandable and with clear intent.

+### Examples of generated compliments

+* In your company you are an angel who came into existence and brought joy to all who loved you.
+* You are the best thing ever!
+* You are beautiful.
+* It was really beautiful and I love how your eyes make me feel.
+* I am so grateful to you for bringing this world together.
+* I want you to know that i am not afraid to express my love to you.

 ## Further work